By Aaron Lumnah, Senior Manager, Marketing Demand Generation

 The first method that contact centers can implement to begin their customer service transformation, is to build a stronger service-oriented culture.
 As we stated in our last blog post, call and contact centers are the beating heart of every organization and subsequently so are the agents that work within them.
 However, with high agent turnover rates, cited to be between 30-45% in a recent article, contact centers have had to rethink their approach to their company culture and create an environment where employees feel supported and motivated to come to work.

 As part of this rethink, organizations should concentrate on building an environment and embodies the values of the team.
 Implement a written framework, outlining key customer service metrics to aim for, and provide explanations on how to achieve them.
 Regularly highlighting positive customer feedback can help employees see the bigger picture and connect their work to the people they’re helping at the other end of the line.
-Rewarding employees who embody and display the values of the company and go out of their way to create a positive customer experience can also go a long way in helping to build this service-oriented culture by boosting morale and incentivizing agents to perform their best.
+Rewarding employees who embody and display the values of the company and go out of their way to create a positive customer experience can also go a long way in helping to build this service-oriented culture by boosting morale and incentivizing Customer Service Representatives (CSRs) to perform their best.
 After all, happy employees translate to happy customers.

 Expand Training and Sustainability Efforts